anushac14/recipes-and-ratings-analysis/README.md

 # Data Cleaning and Exploratory Data Analysis

 **Data Cleaning Steps**

-In order to start exploring the data, I first began by preprocessing and cleaning the current dataset in the following way:
+In order to begin exploring the data, I first began by preprocessing and cleaning the current dataset in the following way:

 1. I started with two separate datasets, RAW_recipes.csv, which contains recipe information from food.com, and RAW_interactions.csv, which contains user ratings and reviews for these recipes.
 I merged these datasets using a left join on the recipe_id column to combine the relevant information.
 2. After the dataset has been merged, I filled all the ratings values that had a rating of zero to np.nan, since a zero indicates that the user did not provide any rating (since the lowest rating is typically 1 star) so we would not want the zero's to affect our analysis